Theresiap/PP/Hangman/README.md

    2. <a href="https://github.com/Theresiap/Personal-Project/blob/master/Hangman/ps3_hangman.py">Code Definitions</a>
    3. <a href="https://github.com/Theresiap/Personal-Project/blob/master/Hangman/words.txt">Word List</a>

+For the main code, you will need to create 9 lines of code, and copy each code in the box onto the line.

 On the last line of the code, you can input your chosen word by changing the word in the bracket.
 ```python
 hangman('You can put anything here')